Creamy Spaghetti With Bacon

 Instructions

 - Bring a large pot of water to a boil.
-Break the spaghetti into the boiling water and add about 1 teaspoon of salt.
+Break the spaghetti into the boiling water and add 1 tablespoon of salt.
 Cook following the package directions for timing.
-Drain the spaghetti in a colander and set aside.
+Reserve about 1/2 cup of the pasta cooking water, drain the spaghetti in a colander, and set it aside.

-- Meanwhile, heat 2 tablespoons of the butter in a heavy skillet over medium heat.
-Add the mushrooms and cook until tender, stirring frequently.
-Add the green onions and garlic to the mushrooms and cook for 2 minutes longer.
-Add the cooked bacon and stir to blend.
+- Add the mushrooms to the bacon drippings and cook over medium heat until tender, stirring frequently.
+Add the green onions and garlic to the mushrooms and cook for 1 minute longer.
+Add the cooked, crumbled bacon and stir.
 Add the drained spaghetti; set aside.

 - Add the sauce to the spaghetti mixture along with the fresh parsley.
-Toss to blend and add salt and pepper to taste.
+Toss to blend, adding some of the reserved cooking water, as needed to loosen.
+Taste and season with salt and pepper.

 Nutrition